lucapette/website/content/writing/my-programming-principles.md

 > Less is more

 I often think about code as bi-directional form of communication.
-I'm trying to tell the machine what to do but the code talks back to me.
+I'm trying to tell the machine what to do and the code talks back to me.
+The way the code looks, the way some parts need to change every time some other parts need to change, the naming being a little off, so many little details that are trying to tell me something.
 If I'm always talking though, I won't be able to listen to what the code is trying to tell me.
-The way the code looks, the way some parts need to change every time some other parts need to change, the naming being a little off, so many little details that are trying to tell me something.
-If I want it to be a dialogue then, I need to change as little as possible.
+If I want it to be a dialogue then, I need to slow down and pay attention to what the code is telling me.

 > Simple ain't easy

-TODO same concept as "small changes, make it good" but for design
+Good design looks obvious.
+It's so simple it has just about enough to solve the problem.
+But simple doesn't mean easy.
+Reaching a simple design takes the time it takes.
+This is a good reminder.

-> Duplication is better than the wrong abstraction
+> Prefer duplication over the wrong abstraction

+I got this from [Sandi Metz](https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction).
+She does a wonderful job of explaining it so I won't repeat what she meant here.
+What I can add on top of it s that it's been very beneficial for me to expose my teams to this idea over the past years.
+It's, again, an exercise in patience.
+I trivialise it a little for the sake of making a point and often say: if you duplicate once, leave it be.
+If you have the same piece of code in three places at least then you've got a good chance for the correct abstraction.

+These three "code proverbs" (I feel I should collect these) all contribute to the idea that waiting for the design to emerge from the code is better than trying to rush into the code our current idea of good design.
+The point is really that waiting helps.
+Since the system changes all the time, waiting often results in a better understanding of the problem.
+The code itself will show what parts of its current design are problematic.
+You have to be there to listen to it.

 ### Write actual tests